 To understand if your Apoterra packaging is considered a "hard-to-recycle" item, go to the item's product listing and look up the "How to Recycle Tab."
 For packaging from other brands, check out Pact's Takeback Guidelines Here.

-You pay the $5 shipping fee.
+You pay the $5 shipping fee & you get 25% off your next order.
 Apoterra handles all collection + recycling fees.